open-telemetry/opentelemetry-specification/specification/metrics/api.md

 | ValueObserver     | No  | No  | No  |

-The synchronous instruments are useful for measurements that are gathered in a distributed [Context](../context/context.md) (i.e., SpanReference, Baggage).
+The synchronous instruments are useful for measurements that are gathered in a distributed [Context](../context/context.md) (i.e., with associated Span, Baggage, etc.).
 The asynchronous instruments are useful when measurements are expensive, therefore should be gathered periodically.
 Read more [characteristics of synchronous and asynchronous instruments](#synchronous-and-asynchronous-instruments-compared) below.